 The comet that Darkseid will use to destroy the Earth in "Little Girl Lost" is Fleischer's Comet.

-The Mxyzptlk comic strip in "Mxyzptlkated" (See Freeze Frame Bonus above) is written by Siegel and Shuster, the original creators of Superman.
+The Mxyzptlk comic strip in "Mxyzptlkated" (See Freeze-Frame Bonus above) is written by Siegel and Shuster, the original creators of Superman.
 Both the episode and the comic feature Mxy looking for "McGurk," a hulking strongman/Expy for Rodin's "Thinker," that Mxy searched for in his very first comic book appearance.

 Bizarro gets a hideous alien "dog" which he calls "Krypto."

 Krypto himself has a cameo in the pilot, and Streaky lives on the Kent's farm.
 At one point, Mxyzptlk makes it fly - a reference to it's Silver Age superpowers.

 At Mr. Mxyzptlk's trial, his wife appears to offer up evidence that his obsession with Superman means he is not responsible for his actions.
 One of the pieces of evidence she puts forth is a copy of Action Comics.